mk12/sicp/notes/lecture.md

 - When we wrote the square root procedure, we used layers of abstraction.
 Someone else could have written `good-enough?`.

-> The crucial idea is that when we're building things, we divorce the task of building things from the task implementing the parts.

-- In a large system, we have lots of _abstraction barriers_.
+> So the crucial idea is that when we're building things, we divorce the task of building things from the task of implementing the parts.
+And in a large system, of course, we have abstraction barriers like this at lots, and lots, and lots of levels. [@2b.p1]

 - Now we will look at the same issues for data.
 - There are means of combination for data as well, allowing us to combine primitive data into compound data.
 - We will also see a methodology for abstraction with data.